2BoysAndHats/KinectJSBridge/README.md

 For more detail, see the documentation.

 ## Installation
-Simply follow the [server setup instructions](https://github.com/2BoysAndHats/ThisMightWork/blob/master/README.md), launch the new ThisMightWork app, and open a demo in you browser!
+Simply follow the [server setup instructions](https://github.com/2BoysAndHats/ThisMightWork/blob/master/README.md), launch the new ThisMightWork app, and open a demo in your browser!

 ## Documentation
 Plese see the [wiki](https://github.com/2BoysAndHats/KinectJSBridge/wiki)